Fast Map Union and Local Instances Through Instance Types

 locally and cannot escape.
 If this sounds familiar that is because there

 pure code.
-You can use it to create STRef
+You can use it to create STRefs and mutate them,

 just like you would in your favorite imperative language2,